Martin County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Time is of the essence.
-You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license.
-Missing this deadline means your license will automatically be suspended.
+After a DUI arrest in Martin County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This hearing is your opportunity to challenge the potential suspension of your driver's license.

-- What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will automatically be suspended.
-This suspension will take effect 40 days after your arrest.
-Don't let this happen!
-Act now.
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so it's crucial to act immediately.

 Automatic License Suspension